aitumik/recipe-app-api/README.md

 This is an api for managing recipes,it also includes authentication and stuff

 ## About me
-I am a computer programmer
+I am a software developer and breaker

 ## Setup
 Make sure you have installed docker-compose and docker in you local machine